AmElmo/sign_language_detector/Readme.md

 We first considered a large-scale dataset for Word-Level American Sign Language: https://github.com/dxli94/WLASL - but since we used a reduced scope of 9 words to translate for this project, we generated our own dataset with our own videos.

 We have collected 30 videos of 30 frames for each word.
+It means in total our model will be trained on 9 * 30 * 30 👉 **81.000 frames**

 ## 1. 💽 Data preprocessing

-We've saved each frame of each video as a numpy array of size
+We've saved each frame of each video as a numpy array of size (,1662).
+It means that for each frame, there is a total of **1662 keypoint values**.

 💡 Tip: if using Google Colab for training, you must zip and unzip the data before in order to allow for 10x faster processing with Numpy.